thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

    ``sudo -u root ls -l /root``

-   Executable files contain *x* in the permission string.
-You should see a similar output:
+   Executable files contain *x* in the permission string, as shown in this sample output:

    .. figure:: images/sudoroot.png

-   There are three files that end in `_stig.sh` with its name corresponding to the output format it will display.
+   There are three files that end in `_stig.sh`, where its name corresponding to the output format it will display.

 #.
 In this example, we’ll run the generic text output: